A Safer Environment for Stepping to Freedom

 Mobile Arm Support

-This accessory has the same advantages and capabilities as the standard arm support with one major addition.
-This arm support can move up and down tracking the user’s gait during walking.
-This also allows the user to sit comfortably while attached to the arm supports, something that the standard arm supports prevent.
-Mobile handles (sold separately) are needed to attach the mobile arm support.
+This arm support provides plenty of stability and arm support.
+It can move up and down tracking the user’s gait during walking.
+This also allows the user to sit comfortably while attached to the arm supports.

 Cerebral Palsy Exercise Equipment